rpeden/prefect-multiprocess/README.md

 ## Welcome!

-This Prefect collection contains a multiprocess task runner.
+This library contains a multiprocess task runner for Prefect 3.x.
 It is ideal for running CPU-intensive Prefect tasks in parallel.
 It is useful in scenarios where you want to spread computation across multiple CPU cores on a single machine without adding heavy dependencies like Dask.
 This package does not require any extra dependencies beyond what Prefect already installs.

 The current release supports Prefect 3+.
-If you're using Prefect 2, install version 0.1.0 of `prefect-multiprocess`.
+If you're using Prefect 2, install version 0.1.2 of `prefect-multiprocess`.

 ## Getting Started